Quantum techniques for eigenvalue problems: Variational Methods

 In Ref.~{\cite{PhysRevLett.127.120502}, the continuous MaxCut problem is shown to be equivalent to the MaxCut problem and therefore also NP-hard.
 Furthermore, the continuous MaxCut problem can also be recast as a variational quantum optimization problem for the Ising model Hamiltonian,

 with variational wave function

 Although there is no proof that NP contains problems outside of P, there is much speculation that this is true.
 NP-hard problems would then belong to the set of difficult problems outside of P, and this would include the problem of minimizing the variational cost function for an Ising Hamiltonian.
+This would imply that the variational minimization problem could not be performed in polynomial time.

 Although the general performance of variational methods for large quantum systems is challenging, there are many cases in which major simplifications arise because of some simplification, such as the emergence of a mean-field picture.
 There are many examples of such approaches for fermionic quantum many-body systems \cite{kandala2017hardware, Dumitrescu:2018njn, Qian:2021wya, Kiss:2022kkz, tilly2022variational, Hlatshwayo:2022yqt, Perez-Obiol:2023vod, Sarma:2023aim}.
 One popular example is the unitary coupled cluster (UCC) method.
 In the UCC method, one starts with an initial state $\ket{\psi_I}$, which is a mean-field reference state.
 For the unitary transformation, $U$, we take the form